Companies that use Juniper Square

 The core pain points revolve around manual processes and scaling challenges.
 Companies describe needing to drive efficiency and automation in fund administration, manage complex fund structures including waterfalls and feeder-blocker entities, and provide transparency to limited partners.
 One posting seeks someone to lead efforts to automate current asset management projects and procedures.
 Another emphasizes ensuring seamless operations and exceptional service to investors while a third highlights the need for optimizing systems and ensuring consistency of investor information.
 These firms are transitioning from spreadsheets to professional investor management platforms as their assets under management grow.

-👥 What types of companies is most likely to use Juniper Square?
+👥 What types of companies use Juniper Square?

 Company Characteristics